altaga/Project-Apollo/README.md

 ### DApp that seamlessly integrates Internet of Things devices with the Solana blockchain.

-### It includes a provenance service that Allows supply chain participants to collaborate on a transparent and trusted data platform.
+### It includes a provenance service that allows supply chain participants to collaborate on a transparent and trusted data platform.

 # Welcome to Apollo